 Chancellors High Wycombe office, opened in 1975, can be found on Crendon Street in the heart of the historic Buckinghamshire town.
 Close to the train station and Eden Shopping Centre, it is staffed by specialist sales and lettings managers, with support from a branch coordinator and a 10-strong team of highly skilled and knowledgeable negotiators.
 They are well placed to keep buyers, sellers, letters and tenants up to date on house prices in High Wycombe.

-Anyone buying, selling, letting or renting a property in High Wycombe should drop in to see our experienced and enthusiastic agents, who are on hand seven days a week – including late nights from Monday to Friday – to assist with any of your property-related queries.
+Anyone buying, selling, letting or renting a property in High Wycombe should drop in to see our experienced and enthusiastic agents, who are on hand six days a week – including late evenings from Monday to Friday – to assist with any of your property-related queries.

 The wide range of sales and letting services available at our High Wycombe branch include free, no-obligation market appraisals, an extensive portfolio of residential and commercial properties, land and new homes, property management support, and expert investment and market advice.